 Google for Jobs uses advanced Google tools to help job seekers find positions closely matching their preferences.
 Learn what Google for Jobs is, how it works, and how it can improve your own job search.

 What Is Google for Jobs?

-Google for Jobs is a new job search engine powered by Google.
-Job seekers can search for and apply to open positions directly from Google search.
-Google's advanced technology makes it easier to find jobs that are a good match for what you're looking for in your next position.
+Google for Jobs is a job search feature powered by Google.
+Job seekers can search for and apply to open positions directly from the Google search bar.

 How Google for Jobs Works

 Like other Google products, Google for Jobs works very simply.
 When you type a query into Google Search, it will give you a list of jobs that match that query.
 The Google for Jobs search mechanism will retrieve jobs from many different job sites and list them at the top of your search results.
 TechCrunch reports that CareerBuilder, Monster, LinkedIn, Glassdoor, Facebook, Care.com, and other services have partnered with Google.
 However, it’s important to note that one site that does not currently partner with Google for Jobs is Indeed.com.

 If you type “marketing coordinator jobs” into Google Search, for example, you’ll get a list of postings from various job sites.
 These will be toward the top of your search results, in a box labeled “Jobs.”
 This box will contain a few job listings, and then you can click on a link at the bottom of the box to see even more jobs that match your search terms.

 The job listing will show you when the job was posted, where it was originally listed, how long the commute is, and whether the position is full-time.

 Filter the Job Listings